hyphacoop/handbook/coronavirus.md

 ### Assessing Symptoms, Seeking Testing, Treatment, and Quarantine

-- If you **suspect you have symptoms** of COVID-19 or have been in close contact with someone who has it, use the [Ontario self-assessment tool](https://covid-19.ontario.ca/self-assessment/) to determine how to seek further care: https://covid-19.ontario.ca/self-assessment/
+- If you **suspect you have symptoms** of COVID-19 or have been in close contact with someone who has it, use the [Ontario self-assessment tool](https://covid-19.ontario.ca/self-assessment/) to determine how to seek further care.
 - If you need to **seek testing** to determine whether you have COVID-19, please do so
     - We encourage you to seek testing if you suspect you have COVID-19
     - While awaiting results (if a PCR test is required), Hypha will respect self-isolation protocols and encourage you to follow them